Terms and Conditions

 The Comox Valley International Student Program only accepts online applications.
 Visit www.studyinbritishcolumbia.com/apply to apply online and for a description of all documents required and recommended.

 After you have applied online, you will receive a confirmation email that your online application has been received.
-Once approved for acceptance into the CVISP by the District Principal or designate, you will receive an email notifying you of acceptance.
+Once approved for acceptance into the CVISP by the District Principal or designate, you will receive another email notifying you of acceptance.
 A verification email from the CVISP Senior Administrative Assistant will follow within seven (7) business days and will include a Letter of Acceptance, Invoice, and Custodial Declaration (CD).
 Upon receipt of this email, please complete the following:

 - Pay all remaining applicable program fees on the invoice received from the CVISP Senior Administrative Assistant.